 - 1 tsp. yellow mustard seeds

-In a clean, non-metallic bowl, mix cabbage, juniper berries, caraway, mustard seeds, and salt.
+In a clean bowl, mix cabbage, juniper berries, caraway, mustard seeds, and salt.

 Stir cabbage to release juices.